 you have filed for bankruptcy; or

 you are completing a tax return for a deceased person.

 How many years can I file?

-Our tax volunteers can help you file returns for the last 10 years.
-At present we can file 2015 to 2018 electronically, and the years 2009-2014 must be mailed in to the CRA or dropped off at its offices in Victoria.
+Outside of the busy part of the tax season our tax volunteers can help you file returns for the last 10 years.
+Typically we are only able to file the last four years electronically, and all previous years must be mailed in to the CRA or dropped off at its offices in Victoria.

 During the months of February, March, and April (the height of tax season), Tax Volunteers are only able to assist with the last four years of taxes, which can all be filed electronically.

 What if I don't have my T4 slips?

 You can contact the Canada Revenue Agency by phone or mail to have your T4s sent to you.